Category Archives: Wales Coast Path

 Entrance sign to the All Arms Junior Leader Regiment camp at Tonfanau.
 Source: 28 Days

 The All Arms Junior Leaders’ Regiment (AAJLR) was established at Tonfanau in May 1959 and was disbanded in August 1966.
 Its purpose was to train boys aged between 15 and 17½ as future senior non-commissioned officers.
-Boys were sourced from a various points within the British army.
+Boys were sourced from various points within the British army.

 My thanks to Ken Hart’s excellent AAJLR.org website as the source of the information on this page, which talks about the activities that they boys were engaged in on a term by term basis: